-All batteries contain substances which are harmful if swallowed and harmful to the environment.
+All batteries contain substances which are harmful if swallowed.

 Batteries are made from a number of different materials including acid, lead, nickel, lithium, cadmium, alkaline, mercury and nickel metal hydride.
 When batteries are not properly disposed of the casing can disintegrate and toxic chemicals can leach into the surrounding environment.